eth-cscs/abcpy/doc/source/README.rst

 ABCpy Python code.
 Then, in curly brackets, we specify which libraries we want to include and which function we want to expose through the wrapper.

 Now comes the tricky part.
-The model class expects a method `simulate` that forward-simulates our model and which returns an array of syntetic observations.
+The model class expects a method `sample_from_distribution` that forward-simulates our model and which returns an array of syntetic observations.
 However, C++/C does not know the concept of returning an array, instead in C++/C we would provide a memory position (pointer) where to write